Catalyst Fellowship Spring 2021

 Experience highlights

-New project discovery with high potential to achieve health impact and without the constraints of a single lab organization.
+New project discovery with high potential to achieve health impact and without the constraints of a single lab or organization.

 Process driven by you in a multi-disciplinary team based environment.
 Past teams have established new lines of research, launched start-ups, and embarked on new career trajectories.